Stacy Carmichael, Ph.D., ABPP

 She became a Clinically Certified Domestic Violence Counselor in 2004 by the National Association of Forensic Counselors.
 She received her Advanced Certification in QEEG and Neurofeedback in 2016 by BrainCore Systems.
 She received her Certification as an Accelerated Resolution Therapist in March of 2019 by the Rosenzweig Center for Rapid Recovery.

-She has held many positions in her field from Owner/Director, Program Director and most recently served as Clinical Director and still consulting as Family Liaison for Providence Pass, an elite therapeutic boarding school in Orlando.
+She has held many positions in her field from Owner/Director, Program Director and most recently served as Clinical Director at an elite therapeutic boarding school in Orlando.
 She specializes in family and adolescent therapy including but not limited to; Oppositional Defiant Disorder, Eating Disorders, ADD/ADHD, Depression, Anxiety, Borderline Disorder, Self-Harm, Adjustment Disorder and High Functioning ASD.
 She is proficient in several modalities; DBT, CBT, Emotional-Focused Therapy or EFT, Attachment Therapy, Client-Centered Therapy.
 A.R.T.
 (Accelerated Resolution Therapy) and Neurofeedback.
 She works at both the Winter Garden and Dr. Phillips locations.

 She is married with 5 children and 9 grandchildren, her interests are music, travel, boating and spending time with family and friends.